- 1 Introduction

-An elementary GUI block is used to model modal (blocking) user interfaces.
-This is an action block which - when executed - opens a GUI in a modal dialog.
-The GUI can be edited to contain arbitrary components (Check boxes, Input fields, Buttons etc.).
-When close, the entered values are send to the UI-block's output pins.
+This is an action block which opens a GUI in a modal dialog when executed.
+The GUI can be edited to contain arbitrary components (check boxes, input fields, buttons etc.).
+When closed, the entered values are send to the UI-block's output pins.

 Such elementary GUI blocks are perfect to let the tester enter complex data during execution time.
-Notice, that for simple values (strings, numbers, filenames, yes-no questions, etc.), the standard library already contains a number of existing blocks.
+Notice, that for simple values (strings, numbers, filenames, yes-no questions, etc.), the standard library already contains a number of existing blocks (in the Dialogs folders).

 A datatype element represents a user-defined data types.
 There are both builtin types (String, Integer, etc.) and user defined types, which can be constructed by various mechanisms (structures, unions, classes, enums, tuples, arrays, etc.)

 Please navigate to "Datatype" for more detail.